kurren/amusement-parks-taxonomy/files/STRUCTURE.md

 This structure is implemented to ensure clarity and ease of access to information, enabling better data management and application across various projects and studies.
 Each branch is crucial for providing a holistic view of the amusement park industry, offering insights into the diverse ways parks can be organized and understood.

 ### Files types
-You will find two types of files in this folder, both JSON-LD, one ("core") is defining the structure, the other ("examples") illustratively implementing that structure.
+You will find two types of files in this folder, both JSON-LD, one is defining the structure, the other ("examples") illustratively implementing that structure.